The Ice Circles Mystery

 We’ve all heard of the famous crop circle phenomenon, haven’t we?
 Strange, perfectly concentric circles appearing mysteriously overnight in farmers’ fields around the world.
 They are especially prevalent in my home county of Hampshire in England.
 Many different theories abound as to how these are made or who made them; including people who claim to have made them by hand.
 But of course the most popular, and controversial, is that they are the work of aliens.
-But have you ever heard of ice circles?
+But as well as crop circles, there is also the phenomenon of ice circles being formed in various locations around the world.

 I managed to regain control of the car before swerving into an oncoming vehicle, pushed the accelerator pedal a little harder than I should have and pressed eagerly on to the car park next to the campsite.
 I whisked out the kids; my 2-year old having just woken up and looking a little perplexed.